jbrunton/jbrunton.com-jekyll/_posts/2012-10-16-dependency-injection.md

         app.run()
 {% endhighlight %}

+This is highly brittle: every time you add a dependency to a class you have to locate all the tests which involve that class in some way and add in suitable test doubles; and every time you write a new test, you have to figure out all of the dependencies across all of the classes involved, and ensure they're suitably mocked.
+In other words, there's a tight coupling between each test and the dependencies of the SUT.
-If we adopt this approach, our tests will become increasingly difficult to write and maintain as the complexity of our codebase grows.

-A better approach is to delegate configuration of the container to individual application modules.
+With code like this, our tests will become increasingly difficult to write and maintain as the complexity of our codebase grows.
+A better approach is to delegate configuration of the container to either the application bootstrapper, or the individual application modules.
+(The most suitable approach might depend on the requirements and conventions of your codebase, but both will result in tests which are more robust, and quicker and easier to write.)
 Here's an example:

 {% highlight ruby %}
 class RepositoryModule

     configure_container: (container, env) ->
-        if env == "production"
+        if env == "web"
             container.register_class "DataRepository", HttpRepository
+        else if env == "nodejs"
+            container.register_class "DataRepository", DbRepository
-        else
+        else if env == "test"
             container.register_class "DataRepository", MemoryRepository

 {% endhighlight %}

-Now, if we implement our application to configure each module before initializing it, we can boot up our application

 And now, to configure and run our entire application for testing, our code is as simple as this:

 {% highlight ruby %}
 beforeEach: ->
-    bootstrapper = new Bootstrapper( mode: "test" ) app = new application
+    bootstrapper = new TestBootstrapper()
+    app = new Application(env: "test")

 define "Application", ->